ayechanst/speedrun-eth-guide/dex-guide.md

 The price function should take in the reserves of `xReserves`, `yReserves`, and `xInput` to calculate the `yOutput`.
 Don't forget about trading fees!
 These fees are important to reward and incentive liquidity providers.
 Let's make the trading fees 0.3% and remember that there are no floats or decimals in Solidity, only whole numbers!

 We should apply the fee to `xInput`, and store it in a new variable `xInputWithFee`.
-We want the input value to pay the fee immediately, or else we will accidentally tax our `yOutput` or our DEX's supply `k` 😨
+We want the input value to pay the fee immediately, or else we will accidentally tax our `yOutput` or our DEX's supply `k` 😨 Think about how to apply a 0.3% to our `xInput`.

 One more thing, `xInputWithFee` represents `xInput` with a fee **applied** to it.
 The fee has been taken out already and the value is good to go.